renovatebot/renovate/docs/usage/self-hosting.md

 - CLI params
 - Environment params

+Note that some Renovate configuratino options are _only_ available for self-hosting, and so can only be configured using one of the above methods.
+These are described in the [Self-hosted Configuration](./self-hosted-configuration.md) doc.

 ## Authentication

 Regardless of platform, you need to select a user account for `renovate` to assume the identity of, and generate a Personal Access Token.
 It is recommended to be `@renovate-bot` if you are using a self-hosted server with free choice of usernames.